czrpb/networkanalysis/glossary.md

 - People - when part of a social network; other examples include:
   - Plants and animals in an ecosystem
   - Social media
-- Computers: when part of a physical network; other examples include:
+- Computers - when part of a physical network; other examples include:
   - Cities, ports, stores, etc - as part of a transportation, distribution, supply chain
 - Webpages - when part of an informational network; other examples include:
   - Academic papers, movie actors,

+Nodes are connected or related to each other via edges.

 ### Path